-This session is to explore the different things that may change in life - good and bad, expected or unexpected - how you can predict and prepare for some changes and how you can manage changes.
+This session is to explore the different things that may change in someone's life - good and bad, expected or unexpected - how you can predict and prepare for some changes and how you might manage change.

 Information for practitioner

 In the guidance below are some examples to start off the different conversations - don't leap in with all of these at once but elicit what you can from their own thoughts.
 Use any additional ideas to add depth and breadth, encouraging the young person to share their ideas.